 Ask Dr. Zhou for access to this NSF MRI GPU cluster (DeepBlizzard).
 Then submit this form

 DeepBlizzard is more powerful than our AC GPU Cluster; however, it is not as convenient as our lab GPU computers and AC GPU Cluster.
-You cannot debug your program on DeepBlizzard
+You cannot debug your program on DeepBlizzard; it doesn't have GUI; your program will be added into a queue in the server

 Download MRI_CLUSTER_HOW_TO.docx